ttran-tech/os-study/README.md

 ### :large_blue_diamond: Segment Limit (20 bits)
 - The **Segment Limit** deines the size of the segment (or how far memory can go from the **base address**).
-- In GDT Entry, segment limit is 20 bits long and split into:
+- In GDT, segment limit is 20 bits entry and split into:
     1. Lower 16 bits → LIMIT LOW (bit range: 0-15)
     2. Upper 4 bits → LIMIT HIGH (bit range: 48-51) *This field is combine with FLAGS field and makes up an 8-bit field total*
 - **How Granularity (G bit) affects Segment Limit?